AnonymousSubmission2026/Vul_Detect_LLM/README.md

-# Detecting Vulnerable Functions from Repositories (Repo-level Vulnerability Detection)
+# Detecting Vulnerable Functions from Repositories with LLMs

 ## Download Replication Package from Zenodo